kunalkundu30/linear-regression-fundamentals/README.md

 Other graphs:
 1. Reidual vs leverage plot
 2. Cook's distance plot
 These plots are used to visualise points that have high influence on the output of the model.
 If a few points have a very high influence, these points should be further investigated.
-This could help in identifying non-linearity and heteroskedasticity.
+This could help in identifying non-linearity, heteroskedasticity and outliers.
 Generally, points that have cook's distance less than 0.5 are not considered very influential.